zng-ui/zng/TODO/Themes.md

 * Because themes don't override properties, some unexpected results can happen, for example setting `padding` on a theme and on the widget causes a sum of both paddings to be set.

-* We need an alternative widget init that collects each property as a dynamic unit, like a `PropertyInstance` that is an `AdoptiveNode` with a property name field.
+* We need an alternative widget init that collects each property as a dynamic unit, like a `DynProperty` that is an `AdoptiveNode` with a property name field.
 * Maybe implemented in `widget_new`, triggered by the signature of the constructor functions:
     - Advantages: